Consular and Public Diplomacies Blog

 Note: *The office has a global mandate.
 Source: Ittelson & Rauchbauer, 2023.

-Ilan Manor, a respected digital diplomacy expert and blogger, explains that a tech diplomat should be "a diplomat who has been trained in using advance technologies, [who is] able to leverage existing technologies to obtain foreign policy goals [and] is trained in dealing with technology-related policies, such as regulating social media and combating disinformation" (Manor, 2023).
+Ilan Manor, a respected digital diplomacy expert and blogger, explains that a tech diplomat should be "a diplomat who has been trained in using advanced technologies, [who is] able to leverage existing technologies to obtain foreign policy goals [and] is trained in dealing with technology-related policies, such as regulating social media and combating disinformation" (Manor, 2023).

 Denmark's experience is telling, as the first tech ambassador struggled with some tech giants.
 For example, the tech ambassador recalled taking off the tie to be less formal, while the tech company representative wore shorts and flip-flops (Johnson, 2019).
 He also referred to scheduling a meeting with a senior executive to discuss specific technology topics.
 To his dismay, when he arrived, he was offered a tour of the building and some company souvenirs (Satariano, 2019).